 I’ve witnessed countless steroid looking foreigners who get their asses beat by out of shape Thai fighters who don’t train regularly.
 Skill and technique can overcome size advantages if there is a big gap in experience levels.

-Besides a fighter’s skill and technique, one of the biggest things that can determine the outcome of a fight is a fighter’s style cd book.
+Besides a fighter’s skill and technique, one of the biggest things that can determine the outcome of a fight is a fighter’s style.
 Some fighting styles are natural counters to other styles.
 This is why it is important that you understand matchups and how to neutralize advantages that opponents might have against you.

 In the sport of Boxing, fighting styles are referenced by fighters tactics in the ring.
 The 5 main boxing styles are Swarmers, Out-boxers, Counter punchers, Sluggers, and Boxing-punchers.
 While each of these fighting styles can be applied to Muay Thai fighters, they are not inclusive enough because Muay Thai is the art of 8 limbs, which includes kicks, knees, elbows and clinching.